 Also, cardiac MRI may be used to predict how the heart will respond to treatments for coronary artery disease, such as coronary artery bypass surgery or angioplasty.
 Some cardiac MRI patients will receive an injection of a contrast medium or dye through a vein before the scan.
 This dye improves the ability of the MRI machine to capture more detailed images.
 MRI dye does not have the negative effects on the kidneys like CT contrast can and is often much safer for patients.

 MRIs for Patients with Pacemakers and ICDs

-Froedtert Hospital is among an elite number of hospitals that can safely perform MRIs of any area of body for patients with a pacemaker/ICD — even older, non-compatible models.
+Froedtert Hospital and Froedtert Menomonee Falls Hospital are among an elite number of hospitals that can safely perform MRIs of any area of body for patients with a pacemaker/ICD — even older, non-compatible models.

-The Cardiac MRI Program follows special protocols for performing MRI scans on adult patients with pacemaker or ICD, including participation in the MagnaSafe Registry clinical trial.
+The Cardiac MRI Program follows special protocols for performing MRI scans on adult patients with a pacemaker or ICD.
 Even if patients have been told they cannot have MRIs with their pacemakers or defibrillators, they should seek a second opinion through the Cardiac MRI program, as many of them have been able to go on and safely have MRIs with us.
 In fact, 90 percent of referred patients are eligible for MRI.

 Through the Cardiac MRI Program:

 - Specialists work with referring physicians to screen patients and help ensure the procedure can be done safely.